stianloader/GslStarplane/README.md

 **WARNING:** Reversible access setters are as dangerous as they are simple to use.
 Changing access of a method could make methods that normally would be independent of each other to override each other.

-Usage of AWs as an alternative is not recommended when making use of the starloader/stianloader toolchain.
-Access Wideners do make sense outside of our own little island though.
+For mutating fields, an accessor mixin should be used with `@Mutable`.
+For methods, invokers should be used (not yet supported in micromixin).

 Reversible access setters can optionally be declared in the `build.gradle` as follows: